 The first step is admitting that you have a problem and that you need help.
 The next is accepting that treatment takes time.
 Short-term, one-time treatments hardly ever work.
 The best treatment programs offer many services over a period of time.
+In many programs, these services include education and support for your family.
 Studies show that anything less than 90 days is not long enough.

 Here are resources that you can use to take the next steps: